Seysande/Seysande/README.md

 - I'm a 4th year undergraduate student working towards a BS in biochemistry and a minor in computational biology.

 - 👀 I’m interested in ...
-- Learning techniques in biocinformatics and genomics.
+  Learning techniques in biocinformatics and genomics, as well as advancing my skills working with molecular modeling software to study drug interactions with proteins.